Email subscription form header

 Notes

-• Cotija cheese is a crumbly and salty Mexican cheese made from cows’ milk.
-It is often available in a large grocery store or specialty shops.
+• Cotija cheese is a crumbly, salty Mexican cheese made from cows’ milk.
+It is often available in large grocery stores or specialty shops.
 I buy it at Walmart.

 • For best results, broil the steak whole and slice against the grain into thin pieces after resting for 5 minutes.
 This will ensure each bite is tender and juicy.